diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 2. Filter for restaurants, trainstations and shops

-3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`
+3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`.
+You can then find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.

-Finally, you can find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.
+For the tutorial, we translated this plan into a hierarchy of derived Schedoscope views:

 ![dwh-structure.jpg](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/dwh-structure.jpg)

 ## Installation